FAQ Living Wage

 What is the WageIndicator living wage?

 The WageIndicator living wage estimates the monthly expenses necessary to cover the cost of food, housing and transportation, as well as a 10% margin for unexpected expenses (such as expenses for other basic necessities like education, health and clothing).
 Its methodology is permanently improved, since the calculation of living wages on a global scale, also meant for international comparison, is a recent development.
-Yet, from its outset in 2012, WageIndicator has taken care to use methods that are consistent with other approaches tried, reviewed and revised elsewhere.
+Yet, from its outset in 2012, WageIndicator has taken care to use methods (version code book 2016) that are consistent with other approaches tried, reviewed and revised elsewhere.
 The ultimate aim is to offer worldwide comparable, actual living wages in all countries where WageIndicator has operations by updating the commodity prices needed for their calculation regularly, at least every quarter.
 The resulting living wage ranges with their minimum and maximum values are presented for an individual and 2 model families.
 Ideally living wages should allow all families to lead modest, yet decent working lives.
 This is why living wages are put in the middle of the whole income range covered by Wages in Context, i.e., above the National Poverty Line and statutory Minimum Wages.

 What is the difference between living wage and Minimum Wage?